 The IRS collects taxes from estates worth more than their exemption limit.
 Currently, the limit is $5.34 million, but is linked to inflation.
 The taxes owed can be substantial.
 In 2006, Arizona eliminated its inheritance tax so that’s one less tax for Arizona estates to worry about.

-If your estate is less than the current IRS exemption, does that mean your beneficiaries will be spared from paying any taxes?
+If your estate is less than the current IRS exemption, does that mean your beneficiary will be spared from the payment for any taxes?

 Not necessarily.
 People who inherit assets or money may owe taxes depending on the amount they receive, their current tax status, where they live, and whether the inheritance is an income tax deferred account like a 401K or IRA.